A. Rules Governing Course Selection

 b) Shall be made known to the Associate Dean for Academic Affairs

-c) If the law school is closed due to weather, health, or other emergency circumstances, the Associate Dean for Academic Affairs may waive this requirement for the faculty as a whole, as long as every class meets the ABA standard for classroom instruction.
+10. If the law school is closed due to weather, health, or other emergency circumstances, the Associate Dean for Academic Affairs may waive in whole or in part the requirement in this Rule to provide an alternative method of instruction for canceled classes, as long as every course meets ABA Standards for classroom instruction.
+Any such waiver shall apply equally to all instructors. (modified 8/2022)

 D. Maximum and Minimum Number of Hours for Which Students May Register